Panipat is a city in the state of Haryana, located just about 90 kms from Delhi and is also known as the “City of Weavers” or the “Textile City”.

 And as mentioned earlier, TABLAB with its capability to open up content of multiple classes will greatly support the teachers to administer the bridge program better and faster.

 When I walked inside a TABLAB classroom, I saw these children operating their educational tablets and enjoying it.
-The key really is to give these children a non judgemental environment to learning.
+The key really is to give these children a non judgmental environment to learning.
 And TABLAB does exactly that.
 TABLAB empowers students to happily cover their historical learning gaps on their own or as guided by their teachers.
 And with a touch n play devices in their hands, they definitely enjoy the experience.

 We are hoping to actually reduce the amount of time teachers have to spend on the field everyday.
 As time passes, we would want to see children happily and proactively wanting to come to the learning centre and learn.